 Elections: Position 1-5 will eventually become the district positions, and positions 6 and 7 will become the at-large positions.

 2021 will be the first election by district.
-Positions 1-5 will all run for 4-year terms representing the new districts.
-In 2023, positions 6 and 7 will run for 4-year, at-large terms.
+Candidates can run for 4-year terms in positions 1-5, representing the new districts.
+In 2023, there will be elections for positions 6 and 7 for 4-year, at-large terms.